PRBergerIII/entJavaIndyProject/TimeLog.md

 - Checkpoint 3 stuff
   - Restructrue jsp imports
   - save logged in user to session
-  -
+  - deployed to aws
+  - got ssl and authentication working

 #### Day's Reflection:
 Getting cognito running in the local environment wasn't too bad.
 In working on saving the user to the session, I came across [this answer](https://stackoverflow.com/a/33482404) on stack overflow that made a good point about storing only the id to the session, and since I am planning to use a servlet to load every jsp anyway, this works, as I can just retrieve the full user and pass it per request to keep it as up to date as possible.
 Only thing I am wondering here is if instatiating a DAO on every servlet is best practice, but at this point it's what I'm going with.
+Getting up and running on aws was actually not too bad.
+Following along with the video made it pretty simple, and after a wierd false start that I think was caused by my authentication in aws timing out (had to re-log after a refresh), I got my war file deployed and everything acted as expected.
+I thing most of the hard part is behind me, as I have all this foundational stuff in place.
+I still have a whole app to build, but I feel decent about what's ahead of me, although it is a lot.